A skew approach to enrichment for Gray-categories

 {Theorem~\ref{thm:pseudoskewmonoidal}} \begin{restate:pseudoskewmonoidal} There is a closed skew monoidal structure $(\GCat, \otimes_p, 1)$ whose internal hom is $\psd(\ca,\cb)$. \end{restate:pseudoskewmonoidal}

-In a followup paper \cite{BourkeLobbia:InPrep} we will further show that the second of these is symmetric skew monoidal, in the sense of \cite{BourkeLack:symmetric}.
-Furthermore, we will show that both interact well with Lack's model structure \cite{Lack2011A-quillen} on $\GCat$ --- in particular, we will show that they induce genuine monoidal biclosed and symmetric monoidal closed structures on the homotopy category of Gray-categories respectively.
-In addition, we will investigate categories enriched in these skew structures as semistrict 4-categories.

 Before diving into the paper, let us now give an outline of our approach to proving our main theorems.
-Given that they involve highly complex structures, the challenge is not just to prove them, but to prove them in a straightforward way that can be communicated.
-With this in mind, let us consider the various approaches to skew structures, and identify which will work best for our purpose.
+Given that they involve highly complex structures --- see the appendix for the full axiomatics --- a key challenge is not just to prove them, but to prove them clearly and efficiently.
+With this in mind, let us consider the various possible approaches to skew structures, and identify which will work best for our purpose.
 There are several essentially interchangable approaches, as drawn in the following schematic diagram.

 The first approach would be to work with skew monoidal categories directly, constructing the skew monoidal structure on $\GCat$ and showing that it is closed afterwards.
 Whilst the skew monoidal axioms are reasonably straightforward, the disadvantage is that tensor products are typically describable only via generators and relations, and not easy to work with directly.